DoctorBuBBle/website/src/pages/blog/2021-01-25-the-math-behind-a-technology-radar.md

 # Why as SVG?

 We have two options how to draw our Technology Radar.
 As SVG or with the Canvas API.
 The power of the canvas API comes into play when redrawing is needed frequently.
-For example in browser games that refresh every frame.
-Our Technology Radar, on the other hand, we only draw once with the given properties.
+For example a browser games is redrawevery frame.
+Our Technology Radar, on the other hand, is only drawn once with the given properties.
 So our radar is rarely redrawn, which is why SVG makes more sense in our case.

 # How to build the Technology Radar